Getting Around in Moscow

-Moscow is a city of over 12 million people, and expats will likely find the metropolis to be plagued by constant traffic jams and congestion.
+Moscow is a city of around 12.5 million people and expats will likely find the metropolis to be plagued by constant traffic jams and congestion.
 Apart from the delays experienced while driving, rush hour within the public transport system can also be crowded and uncomfortable.

 Public transport in Moscow

-The Moscow Metro opened in 1935 with one 6.8 mile (11km) line and 13 stations.
+The Moscow Metro opened in 1935 with one 6.8-mile (11km) line and 13 stations.
 Since then, it has become the fastest and most efficient way of getting around in Moscow.
-Despite the merits of its usability, however, expats certainly will find travelling on the metro to be an interesting experience.

 Travel is cheap and the trains are fast, clean and on time.
-Maps are available with the station names spelled out in the Latin alphabet that English-speakers are used to.
-Before taking the metro, one will need to be sure of the route necessary for the journey as stations can be enormous and are often interconnected by underground passages.
+Maps are available with the station names spelt out in the Latin alphabet that English speakers are used to.
+Before taking the metro, expats should make sure they understand the route necessary for the journey as stations can be enormous and are often interconnected by underground passages.
 This can involve long walks up and down many escalators to get to the correct platform and line colour.

-Stations are open from 5.30am until 1am.
+Stations are open from 5.30am and the final train leaves at 1am.
 The final train does not allow passengers to make transitions from one line to another.

 Buses, trolleys and trams

 The bus stops are yellow plates marked with "A" signs; trolleys are designated by white plates with "T"; and trams with "Tp".
-There are no night buses, trolleys or trams, and trams do not run in the most central parts of the city.
+There are night buses, trolleys and trams that operate when the metro stops working.

 Buses, trams and trolleys usually all follow the same pricing.
 Ticket purchases can be made within metro stations, at bus kiosks or directly from the driver.